iris-hep/func_adl/docs/xAOD/metadata.md

 This section is not intended for a first pass through the documentation.

+## When to Use .MetaData()

+Some values in an analysis are unable to be acquired using the functional style of FuncADL.
+Some of these cases are as follows:

+- An example of this is when the value needed is returned by reference/pointer and not returned by the function.
+This is a time that the .MetaData() operator is needed.
+- A specific tool is needed to be used

+TODO: Get more instances from Gordon

 ## Adding a Basic C++ Function

 This example demonstrates how to use FuncADL to inject and run C++ code by implementing a simple function that squares input values.
 Although squaring a number can easily be done with the .Select() operator, this example uses it to illustrate the basic process of executing C++ code within FuncADL.